fc-minecraft/hoc2020-md/farming.md

 # Building a farm.

 ## Step 1
-The Villagers agreed to teach the Illagers how to farm, but first they need farmland setup.
-Have the Agent till the last two rows of dirt into farmland.
+The Villagers offered to teach the Illagers how to farm, but they need help to prepare the land.
+Have the Agent till the first 2 rows of dirt.

 #### ~ tutorialhint
 The ``||hoc2020:till soil below||`` block will till the dirt block below the Agent.